ncsa/ncsa_system_documentation/docs/source/system_generic/login_tools.rst

 ========================================

 .. note::
-   Access to `ICRN <https://publish.illinois.edu/ncsa-jupyter/>`_ is through your web browser, the instructions on this page don't apply to ICRN.
-See the ICRN user documentation `Acessing the System <https://ncsa-icrn-docs.readthedocs-hosted.com/en/latest/user_guide/accessing.html>`_ page for instructions on how to log into ICRN.
+   The instructions on this page don't apply to `ICRN <https://publish.illinois.edu/ncsa-jupyter/>`_.
+See the ICRN user documentation `Acessing the System <https://ncsa-icrn-docs.readthedocs-hosted.com/en/latest/user_guide/accessing.html>`_ page for instructions on how to log into ICRN through your web browser.

 .. _access_vpn: